 The last airshow in Ayr was in 2018.
 Ayr did not host an airshow in 2019 but it was hoped that an alternative venue, possibly Kirkcaldy, would hold it in that year.
 However, it was not possible to agree the arrangements.

 The Scottish International Airshow was therefore not held at all in 2019 but the TSIA said that the show, due back in Ayr for 2020, would be 'bigger and better' than before, with a three-day Friday-to-Sunday format.
 The news was detailed on their Facebook Page.
 However, a disagreement about funding (see the grey box) caused the show to be cancelled.

 No details of any 2021 proposals were released.
-News of airshow in 2022 broke in January and it was not good news for anyone awaiting a show.
+News about the airshow in 2022 broke in January.
 In essence, the decision was that there would be no show in 2022 either.